Code1110/nodemcu-jsonserver/README.md

 ## Events
 ### on(method, callback)
 - `method`: Must be `get` or `post`.
-- `callback`: A function that is called, when a GET or POST occours.
+- `callback`: A function that is called, when a GET or POST occurs.
 The function takes the following arguments:
   - `client`: The client that made the request.
   - `path`: The requested path, always lowercase and with a leading slash (eg. `/getdata/2`).
   - `data`: Can only be used with POST.
 Contains the JSON decoded body of the request.